-Potential careers that value learning and skills from this course: The skills gathered can be applied to many potential occupations such as: Fabrication, refrigeration and air conditioning, general engineering, tool making, gun-smithing, fitting and machining, maintenance engineering, lock-smithing, plus many others trades.
+Potential careers that value learning and skills from this course: The skills gathered can be applied to many potential occupations such as: Fabrication, refrigeration and air conditioning, general engineering, tool making, gun-smithing, fitting and machining, maintenance engineering, locksmithing, plus many other trades.
 It is also a good launching pad for tertiary study (especially design or engineering).